PaulFangBayArea/NDNF-release/README.md

 Install ndnSIM
 ==============

-To install NS-3 and ndnSIM, please refer to http://ndnsim.net website.
+To install NS-3 and ndnSIM, please refer to http://ndnsim.net.